 Metaphorical Antipodes, 2017 - present

-The globe is featured prominently and appears in the photographs as a broken form, both halves formerly taped together, seawater escaping through the cardboard, encased in ice, and with paint spilling out of the interior.
-Globes are my symbol for the antipode, directly referencing the word’s origins as a point of opposition but also as a stand-in for humanity and its fragility.
+The globe is featured prominently and appears as a broken form, both halves formerly taped together, seawater escaping through the cardboard, encased in ice, and with paint spilling out of the interior.
+The 7’ inflatable helium balloon in The Border Wall is a political map, one that details not only the physical characteristics of the earth, but its political boundaries.
+Replicas of the planet in the form of globes, a circular puzzle, or balloons are a symbol for the antipode, directly referencing the word’s origins as a point of opposition and also, a stand-in for humanity and its fragility.